OpenTTD-JPplus/JPplusBuildings/README.md

 ### ITL Houses

 * Some of the inspiration for this set came from ITL Houses.
 Thanks to 2TallTyler for this set.

+### JP+ Team

+* Thanks all for the inputs and ideas.
+Special credit to Yozora for inspiration for 'Wide Roads' mechanic inspiration.

+### New Sprites

+*By KeepinItRail and Simozzz